Azure-Samples/ms-identity-javascript-nodejs-tutorial/5-AdvancedScenarios/1-call-graph-bff/README.md

 ---
 page_type: sample
-name: A React SPA with a Node.Js (Express) back-end using the Backend For Frontend (BFF) Proxy architecture to authenticate users with Azure AD and calling Microsoft Graph
+name: A React SPA with a Node.Js (Express) back-end using the Backend For Frontend (BFF) Proxy architecture to authenticate users with Microsoft Entra ID and calling Microsoft Graph
-description: A React SPA with a Node.Js (Express) back-end using the Backend For Frontend (BFF) Proxy architecture to authenticate users with Azure AD and calling Microsoft Graph on the user's behalf
+description: A React SPA with a Node.Js (Express) back-end using the Backend For Frontend (BFF) Proxy architecture to authenticate users with Microsoft Entra ID and calling Microsoft Graph on the user's behalf
 languages:
  - javascript
 products:
- - azure-active-directory
+ - microsoft-entra-id
  - msal-js
  - msal-node
  - ms-graph